tiffzny/tiffzny.github.io/baby-shower.md

 # 🔭 Registries:
 * [Amazon USA List](https://www.amazon.com/baby-reg/tiffany-fields-november-2026-moline/23TWGBA0YDPJL)

 → Do you intend to ship items to the **United States**?
-Use Amazon USA (Amazon.com); this Amazon.com list will ship to Tiffany's mom house in Illinois by default (you don't need to put in her address!) or can be shipped to a custom address (like your own).
+Use Amazon USA (Amazon.com); this Amazon.com list will ship to Tiffany's mom's house in Illinois by default (you don't need to put in her address!) or can be shipped to a custom address (like your own).

 * [Amazon Canada List](https://www.amazon.ca/baby-reg/tiffany-fields-november-2026-dartmouth/IG8SSVX2ZG4O)